cooliotonyio/Typography-Decal/info.md

 ---
 layout: info
-title: Course Information
+title: Syllabus
-description: For all your burning questions
+description: For all your burning questions about the course
 ---

-## Syllabus

-### Basic information
+## Basic information
 ___

 **{{site.course_listing}} Typography** is offered at University of Berkeley, California during the **{{site.course_semester}}** semester.